What is the PILI Law Student Internship Program?

 The PILI Law Student Internship Program is a unique opportunity to serve the needs of low-income legal aid clients under the supervision of staff attorneys at approved legal service agencies.
 PILI Interns gain hands-on, practical work experience providing legal services directly to clients or engaging in the tasks associated with advocacy, impact-litigation, policy development and analysis, or other related legal work.
-Interns are paid $5,500 for their work during the summer and school-year Interns are paid $2,500, less applicable taxes.
+Interns are typically paid $6,000 for their work during the summer and school-year Interns are paid $3,000, less applicable taxes.
 Supplemental educational, networking and advising opportunities provided by PILI help PILI Interns enhance their legal education and build lasting connections to the Illinois public interest law community.

 What type of work would I be doing as a PILI Intern?

 PILI Interns work on a wide and diverse range of issues depending on the agency at which they are placed.
 There are currently 25 agencies in Illinois that are approved to participate in PILI’s Law Student Internship Program.
 These agencies cover the gamut in terms of the clients they serve, the legal issues they address and impact they have on the low-income and underrepresented of Illinois.
 Recent examples of the work performed by PILI Interns include: conducting client intakes at agencies, schools, shelters and clients homes; conducting site visits at state-operated institutions and nursing homes; representing clients in court for adoption and divorce cases; and staffing the Expungement Help Desk at the Daley Center.